 - Personal salary in an amount adapted to the usual salaries of assistant professors in Switzerland.

 - One graduate student position.

 - CHF 50,000 annually for running costs such as material and small appliances, official trips and publications.

-- Working plan (including methodology) and timetable (two pages maximum)
+- Working plan, incl. indication of methodology, and timetable (two pages maximum) im PDF

 Applicants will be notified in writing within six to eight weeks as from the closure of the application window of whether they will be invited to Zurich to give a presentation.